D0men1c0/ISSR_Darkweb/README.md

 - **White Nations Posts:** Contains 52k records.
 - **Raid Forums Threads:** Contains 94k records

+In addition, to make the model multimodal, as described in section [Repository Structure](#repository-structure), a public dataset from [Roboflow's Drug Detection Project](https://universe.roboflow.com/freakinggojo-er8b5/drug_detection_project) was used. <br>
+This dataset includes approximately 3700 images, divided into training, testing, and validation sets, covering four topics: people, guns, drugs, and robbers.

 ## Summary of Work Done

 The objective of this project was to analyze the evolution of language among Dark Web users using a series of Natural Language Processing (NLP) models. <br> Initially, each table in the dataset was examined, reducing the number of features and eliminating outliers and duplicates.
 The focus was specifically on two tables: threads and posts, analyzing the fields `thread` and `content` respectively.